Colic in Babies

 Colic episodes can last for about 3 hours a day until your baby is about 6 weeks old; then, these episodes may get shorter and last about 1 or 2 hours a day until your little one is about 3 or 4 months old.

-In general, colicky crying tends to stop when your child is about 4 months old, but it can sometimes last until about 6 months of age.
+So, when does colic end and go away?
+In general, colicky crying tends to stop when your child is about 4 months old, but it can sometimes last until around 6 months of age.

 When to See Your Healthcare Provider

 If your baby’s crying persists and nothing seems to help, it could be time to visit your baby’s healthcare provider.
-He will be able to determine whether your little one has colic or pinpoint another medical condition.
+They’ll be able to determine whether your baby is colicky or if something is causing them pain or discomfort like another medical condition.

-Also, if your baby still shows signs of colic once he’s more than half a year old, speak to your baby’s healthcare provider to find out if there is an underlying cause.
+Also, if your baby still shows signs of colic once they’re more than 6 months old, speak to your baby’s healthcare provider to find out if there is an underlying cause.

 is running a fever with a temperature of 100.4 degrees F. or higher